 We can also host and organize small events inside, or bigger events outside this beautifull mansion.

-During our brewing course you learn how to brew beer using the most simple of tools; a pan, a filter and a bucket.
+During our brewing course you learn how to brew beer using the most simple of tools.
 After our course you will be able to brew a tasty brew right in your own kitchen.
-You will get educated about the chemistry of beer and we will promise you te have a good time.
+You will get educated about the chemistry of beer, learn how to formulate a recipe, how to calculate and measure alcohol percentage, color and bitternes, and we will promise you to have a good time.

 Tasting: 150 SEK p.p.